rayhhome/spring24-nodebb-over-20-anonymous-composer/README.md

 # Anonymous Composer for NodeBB

 This plugin activates the anonymous composer for NodeBB.
 Needs to be activated in admin settings.
 Supports anonymous posting compared with the default composer.
+This composer plugin is modified based on the orignal Nodebb composer plugin.

+All credits to the NodeBB team.

 ## Screenshots